ygt-mikekchar/agnostic/README.md

 ## Default Colour Hues:
-You are welcome to select any hue for the colours that you prefer, but for some readability the theme makes some assumptions.
+You are welcome to select any hue for the colours that you prefer, but for readability the theme makes some assumptions.
 These assumptions are based on the default hues in standard xterm colours.